 I purchase a little book at Costco this week, name Aesop’s Fables.
-I know these fables have been around forever, but I read a few short ones, standing in the book aisle, and thought it would be refreshing to read philosophical fragments at my leisure.
+I know these fables have been around forever, but I read a few short ones, standing in the book aisle, and thought it would be refreshing to read philosophical fragments this classic has to offer at my leisure.
 I love short stories because I have little time to read for pleasure these days.
-These fables were perfect; two or three to a page.
+These fables were perfect; two or three to a pages per parable.

 A man and his wife owned a very special goose.
 Every day the goose would lay a golden egg, which made the couple very rich.
 “Just think,” said the man’s wife, “If we could have all the golden eggs that are inside the goose, we could be richer much faster.”

 “You’re right,” said her husband, “We wouldn’t have to wait for the goose to lay her egg every day.”